CanvasMC LogoCanvasMC Docs

 • PlayerRespawnEvent is fixed

-• PlayerTeleportEvent is fixed
+• EntityTeleportAsyncEvent is added

-• EntityTeleportEvent is fixed
+• EntityPostTeleportAsyncEvent is added

 For respawn events, this was simple and required us to modify the method we discussed above, the respawn method in ServerPlayer.
 The big roadblock with this fix was ensuring plugin modifications to the respawn location would be accepted, however now the entire event works as intended.